aclark4life/pelican-blog/content/cioppino-sprint-report.rst

 -  eleddy and aclark deployed the "two thumbs" feature to plone.org.
 (This feature may not work as expected yet, eleddy is resolving issues.)
 Check it out:
 -  limi continued to improve the documentation/ and support/ sections of plone.org.
 Here are some screenshots of how the new sections will look once they launch:

 That's it!
-Just so you don't worry the sprinters worked too hard, you can rest assured everyone was in good hands with zenwryly and his
+Just so you don't worry the sprinters worked too hard, you can rest assured everyone was in good hands with zenwryly and his travelling-bar.
-travelling-bar:

-*If you enjoyed reading this report and/or appreciate all the fun-but-hard work that goes in to attending a sprint, please consider `donating to my travel fund`_.
-Only three days left, and I'm still a few dollars short!*
+*If you enjoyed reading this report and/or appreciate all the fun-but-hard work that goes in to attending a sprint, please consider* `donating to my travel fund`_. *Only three days left, and I'm still a few dollars short!*

 .. _Cioppino Sprint: http://coactivate.org/projects/snow-sprint-west-2011/project-home
 .. _beautiful location: http://twitpic.com/3y21yk